rguirguis/rguirguis.github.io/_posts/2024-06-20-who-older-father-son.markdown

 He thought he knew everything he was about to face; raising a newborn is not an easy task, but at least he has some experience now.
 What he didn't know was that with a new baby he must be a new dad.
 A father of the first child is not the same as a father of two children.
 On one hand, no two babies are identical, even identical twins.
 On the other hand, dedicating his time to one child is drastically different from splitting his parenthood time between two children.

-Each newborn comes with their own timeline, early months you have to be very delicate with them, their necks are fragile, even their skulls are not fully developed.
+Each newborn comes with their own timeline, in the early months you have to be very delicate with them, their necks are fragile, even their skulls are not fully developed.
 Sometimes you can see their brain pushing through their scalp through the open spaces of their skull.
 A couple of years forward and the boys want to play it rough.
 As they have successfully mastered walking and running, they are now ready to climb and jump everywhere.
 They have learned to recover quickly from their falls.
 They are starting to be covered in bruises and battle scars of their topographical expeditions.

-Newborns need you for every waking moment, after all they can’t do any meaningful movement, they can even control their heads yet.
+Newborns need you for every waking moment, after all they can’t do any meaningful movement, they can not even control their heads yet.
 True they have longer naps throughout the day, and if you are lucky during the night.
 Toddlers of 2 and 3-year-olds on the other hand can now entertain themselves, enjoy their toys and TV-shows.
-They still need you, but just not *all* their time.
+They still need you, but just not *all* of their time.

 ## Who is older?